JanKoehnlein/FXDiagram/get-started.md

 ---
 # {{page.title}} {#getting-started}

 If you just want to use FXDiagram or play with the examples follow the instructions on this page.
-If you want to develop your own diagrams you should install the [common requirements]{#common-requirements} and [setup an entire IDE](ide-setup.html/#setup-ide) instead.
+If you want to develop your own diagrams you should install the [common requirements](#common-requirements) and [setup an entire IDE](ide-setup.html/#setup-ide) instead.

 ## Common Requirements {#common-requirements}